laas/hpp-gik-tutorial/README.md

     robotviewer.display_server:ERROR:romeo Element with that name exists already None

+Once the parsing is finished and the server is up, you should see a 3D view of Romeo in an empty environment, launch the hpp-gik-tutorial executable.

+      hpp-gik-tutorial

-Then the planning is done. hpp-gik also outputs some log messages.
+This will start the planning phase. hpp-gik outputs some log messages.
 It is normal that during whole-body motion execution, the trajectory of the ZMP slightly differs from the planned trajectory.
 You might observe messages such as:

      Eccentered ZMP: 0.0418092 , 0.0580008 at time 2.305

-When the planning is finished, the romeo model will start moving.
+When the planning is finished, the Romeo model will start moving.
 If you want to change the stack of tasks solved by the robot, edit the file:

      src/application.cc